 Irish film censorship in the early 1980s was known for its strict application of censorship of screen sex (as depicted in this film) and its strict defense of family values.
 This film set a major precedent, as it was passed uncut by the Irish film censor for theatrical release in Ireland in 1981.

 After the success of this movie, Butterfly (1982), another filmed adaptation of a novel by James M. Cain was made and released.
 Also released was Body Heat (1981), which though not technically a remake of Double Indemnity (1944) (also from the novel by James M. Cain), did reference it considerably.
 The story and characters closely parallel the earlier film.
 Ned, Matty, and Oscar are Walter, Phyllis, and Keyes respectively.

-Apparently, James M. Cain's publishers kept Ossessione (1943), the second version of "The Postman Always Rings Twice", off American screens until 1976 which was only five years before this 1981 movie was made and released.
+Apparently, James M. Cain's publishers kept Ossessione (1943), the second version of "The Postman Always Rings Twice", off American screens until 1976, which was only five years before this movie was released.

 The trivia item below may give away important plot points.

 The film is notable for its on the kitchen table sex scene between Jessica Lange and Jack Nicholson.
-The scene was so realistic that many audiences believed that it was real and not simulated sex, a notion denied by the actors.
+The scene was so realistic, that many audiences believed that it was real, and not simulated sex, a notion denied by Nicholson and Lange.
 When the scene was shot, the set was cleared.
-Only director Bob Rafelson and cinematographer Sven Nykvist were present alongside the two actors.
+Only Director Bob Rafelson and Cinematographer Sven Nykvist were present alongside Nicholson and Lange.